 Communication with babies can often be difficult.
 They can’t tell you with specificity what is bothering them.
 So as parents, we come up with a working knowledge of each cry and scream, decoding the various tones and volumes and hypothesizing about what their needs are.
-So the earlier we can communicate with them and have them communicate back, the better.
-That is why we are so thankful for baby sign language.
+The earlier we can communicate with them and have them communicate back, the better.
+That is why I am so thankful for baby sign language.

-We are not experts with sign language but we have used it successfully with our babies at early stages.
-I contributed a post over at B-Inspired Mama called Mom’s 5 Must Know Must Show Baby Signs where I shared the most basic and most necessary baby signs.
+I am not an expert with sign language.
+But I have used it successfully with our FOUR babies at early stages.
+I wrote Simple Effective Baby Sign Language where I shared the most basic and most necessary baby signs.
 If you are just starting out with baby sign language, I would start there with the most basic baby signs.

-We showed our first daughter some of the basic signs for months before she communicated them back to us.
-We were somewhat skeptical with the sign language thing and then suddenly(!) she started to sign back to us…a lot!
+We showed our first daughter some of the basic signs for MONTHS before she communicated them back to us.
+We were somewhat skeptical with the whole sign language thing and then suddenly(!) she started to sign back to us…a lot!
 The reward of your patience is open communication with your little one – so worth it!

 If you are someone who normally talks with your hands, you may already have some signs in your vocabulary.
 Use those!
 They will come more naturally and will translate to your child much easier.
 We did this with “all done.”
 We did not do the official “all done” sign for our little ones (see what we did here), but the message still got across.

 Communication is something that works when both parties understand one another.
 And perfection of language (or sign langauge) is not necessary for communication.
 Some parents tend to baby talk with their kids; making words with lots of “y” endings.
 The kid still gets what is being put across.